Envy500/Envy500/README.md

 💻 Project Table of Contents:

-Healthcare Appointment Management System: A Java & SQL application with an integrated custom API chatbot for processing symptom entries.

 Dynamic Food Web Analysis Engine: A C project simulating predator-prey relationships using manual memory allocation and struct arrays.****